Frequently Asked Questions

 How much will I receive each month if I am approved?

 The Social Security Administration has two disability benefit programs.
-The first program is called Social Security Disability Insurance (SSDI) and requires that, in general, an applicant have paid FICA or self-employment taxes 5 of the last 10 years before their medical disability begins.
+The first program is called Social Security Disability Insurance (SSDI) and requires that, in general, an applicant has paid FICA or self-employment taxes 5 of the last 10 years before their medical disability begins.
 The rules are different for younger individuals.
-Every applicant should create an account on the Social Security Administration website and review their Earnings Statement to see if they are eligible for SSDI benefits at that time and the estimated monthly benefit amount.
+Every applicant should create an account on the Social Security Administration website and review their Social Security Statement to see if they are eligible for SSDI benefits at that time and the estimated monthly benefit amount.
 You can create an account here: https://www.ssa.gov/myaccount/.
-If the Earnings Statement indicates that you are not currently eligible for disability benefits, consult with an attorney to see if it is possible to allege eligibility in the past.
-If an applicant is not eligible for SSDI either currently or in the past on their own earnings record, it’s important to explore whether the applicant is eligible under the earnings record of another worker — possibly as an adult dependent child or divorced spouse, surviving spouse, child or divorced spouse.
+If the Social Security Statement indicates that you are not currently eligible for disability benefits, consult with an attorney to see if it is possible to allege eligibility in the past.
+If an applicant is not eligible for SSDI either currently or in the past on their own earnings record, it’s important to explore whether the applicant is eligible under the earnings record of another worker — possibly as an adult dependent child, surviving spouse, child or divorced spouse.
 If the applicant is not eligible to apply for SSDI benefits, an applicant can apply for Supplemental Security Income (SSI) benefits if they meet the program’s income and asset requirements.
 In 2024, the highest federal SSI monthly benefit amount is $943 but this will be reduced if an individual does not have an independent living arrangement.
 Massachusetts pays an additional supplemental amount of up to $114.39 per month depending on the living arrangement.

 I have a serious medical disability but Social Security tells me I am not eligible.